sideshow.orders¶

 Returns boolean indicating whether the

-field should be exposed at all.
+store_idfield should be exposed at all.
 This is false by default.

 - get_order_qty_uom_text(order_qty, order_uom, case_size=None, html=False)[source]¶